HireAbo/awesome-interview-questions-5000-jobs/Mathematics and Statistics/Statistics/Survey Statistician.md

 Welcome to the Survey Statistician Interview Preparation !
 This resource is designed to help you ace your Survey Statistician interviews with confidence.

+Mathematics and Statistics are two interrelated fields that deal with the study and analysis of numbers, patterns, and data.
+Statistics, a branch of mathematics, focuses on collecting, organizing, analyzing, and interpreting data to make informed decisions and predictions.
+Within statistics, the role of a Survey Statistician stands out.
+A Survey Statistician is responsible for designing and conducting surveys to collect data from a specific population.
+They develop survey questionnaires, determine sample sizes, and select appropriate sampling methods.
+They also analyze the collected data using statistical software, interpret the results, and communicate findings through reports and presentations.
+A Survey Statistician plays a crucial role in providing accurate and reliable data for various research, policy-making, and business purposes.

 ## 🚀 Overview

 Whether you're a seasoned Survey Statistician or just starting in the field, this repository is tailored to enhance your interview readiness.
 We've curated a set of sample questions commonly asked in Survey Statistician interviews to help you prepare and succeed.